abhishekmunie/heroku-buildpack-static/README.md

 Heroku buildpack: Static
 ============================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) which serves static files using nginx.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) which serves static files using node.js, express or nginx.

 Usage
 -----